Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Let’s start with the basics.
-Passionate sex is when you feel completely connected to your partner, both physically and emotionally, during intimacy.
+Passionate lovemaking is about feeling completely connected to your partner ;physically and emotionally; in a way that makes the whole experience feel intentional, not automatic.
 It’s not about following some perfect script or looking like a scene from a movie.
 Instead, it’s about being fully present with each other and feeling wanted for who you really are.

 Think about passionate sex as having three main parts: